riconaranjo/Personal-Reflection-Framework/README.md

 # Monthly
 Review to be done in the first week of the month.
 It can be done alongside, after, or instead of the weekly review.

+## Purpose
+1. Reflect on how last month went, and large goal progress
+2. Reflect on organizational system
+2. Break down large goals into series of smaller goals

 1. What were my goals this month?
 	- Create a list, [include deadlines].
 2. How did these goals go?